soulgraph/soulscript-spec/README.md

 Soulgraph is a platform, with a token on Solana, that enables developers to add persistent, user-bound memory, real-time comms and other "soft-skills" to their agents without having to set up their own infra.

+## Contributing

+We welcome contributions!
+Some ways to get involved:

+- Craft new souls in the playground and share them with the community
+- Submit constructiveimprovements to the repo or `spec/SPEC.md`
+- Join discussions and get involved in [our community Discord](https://discord.gg/TpavQZnT)

 ## Quick Start

 ```bash